misakey/backend/docs/content/endpoints/auth_flow.md

 - `acr_values` (string) (nullable): list of acr values sent during the auth flow init.
 - `login_hint` (string): the login_hint sent during the auth flow init.

 ## 2.2.
-Require an authable identity for a given identifier
+Require an identity for a given identifier

 This request is idempotent.

-This route is used to retrieve information the authable identity the end-user will log in.
+This route is used to retrieve information the identity the end-user will log in.

-The authable identity can be a new one created for the occasion or an existing one.
+The identity can be a new one created for the occasion or an existing one.
 See _Response_ below for more information.

 ### 2.2.1. request